Traditional Weather Instruments

 a device for collecting and measuring the amount of rain which falls.

 NOTE: An inch of rain is exactly that, water that is one inch deep.
-Per the USGS Rainfall Calculator, one inch of rainfall equals 6 gallons of water per square yard or 27,154 gallons of water per acre!
+Per the USGS (United States Geological Studies) Rainfall Calculator, one inch of rainfall equals 6 gallons of water per square yard or 27,154 gallons of water per acre.

 Add a designers touch to your lawn or garden with our collection of decorative rain gauges.
 Featuring a variety of materials, our metal gauges are handcrafted and handpainted in Columbia and include a universal glass tube for your convenience.
 The perfect match of form meeting function.